-- ✓ Worcs: Refer to Children's Social Care | Worcestershire County Council - ✓ Sandwell: Report a child at risk | Sandwell Council - ✓ Birmingham: http://www.lscpbirmingham.org.uk - ✓ Dudley: https://safeguarding.dudley.gov.uk/tell-us/
+- ✓ Worcs: Refer to Children's Social Care | Worcestershire County Council - ✓ Sandwell: Report a child at risk | Sandwell Council - ✓ Birmingham Safeguarding Children Partnership (Iscpbirmingham.org.uk) - ✓ Dudley: https://safeguarding.dudley.gov.uk/tell-us/

-NSPCC's whistleblowing advice line: This is a dedicated helpline and is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally or have concerns about the way a concern is being handled by Hagley Catholic High School.
+NSPCC's whistleblowing advice line is a dedicated helpline and is available as an alternative route for staff who do not feel able to raise concerns regarding child protection failures internally or have concerns about the way a concern is being handled by Hagley Catholic High School.
 The NSPCC whistle blowing helpline number is also available (0800 028 0285).